Vision-as-Inverse-Graphics Agent

 1University of California, Berkeley 2Carnegie Mellon University 3Max Planck Institute for Intelligent Systems 4Impossible Inc.

-TL;DR: We introduce a multimodal agent that reconstructs images as editable scene programs through an analysis-by-synthesis loop, employing interleaved multimodal reasoning and an evolving contextual memory to faithfully recover the scene, its physics, and various interactions.
+TL;DR: We introduce VIGA (Vision-as-Inverse-Graphics Agent), a multimodal agent that reconstructs images as editable scene programs through an analysis-by-synthesis loop, employing interleaved multimodal reasoning and an evolving contextual memory to "vibe code" the scene, its physics, and interactions.

 Pipeline Video Placeholder Replace with: video/pipeline.mp4

-Given any input image, VIGA reconstructs the 3D scene in Blender through an analysis-by-synthesis process.
-A generation agent proposes executable code that modifies the scene, then a verification agent observes the updated scene and produces feedback for refinement.
+Given any input image, VIGA reconstructs the 3D scene in Blender through interleaved multimodal reasoning.
+It alternates between generator and verifier roles, proposing executable code that modifies the scene, then observing the updated scene to produce feedback for refinement.

-"Throw a ball to knock over all the objects."
+Input "Reconstruct the scene"* "Throw a ball to knock over all the objects"

 Golden Gate Bridge Input Input